-Start saving some photos from Google Images and Pinterest etc to create a 2021 Vision Board to help inspire you moving forwards (that blog is coming up next week).
+Start saving some photos to represent the things you want to bring into your life experience from Google Images or Pinterest etc to create a 2021 Vision Board to help inspire you moving forwards (new blog coming up in 2 weeks).

 And there you have it folks!
-Completing an End of the Year Review may not be everybody's cup of tea, but personally I feel it's an invaluable tool for helping me either stay on track or take giant leaps forward.
-And given that this year has been filled with even greater challenges than usual, some time to reflect is probably needed just to soothe the soul...
+Completing an End of the Year Review may not be everybody's cup of tea, but personally I feel it's an invaluable tool for helping me either stay on track or take giant leaps forward and creating the most enriched life I could think possible.
+And given that this year has been marked with even greater challenges than usual, some quiet time to reflect is probably needed just to soothe the soul...

-If you would like to access a one-off Life Coaching Session to complete this exercise with me, then please get in touch to arrange a session.
+If you would like to access a one-off Life Coaching Session to complete this exercise with me during December 2022, then please get in touch to arrange a session.